JuanCantu1/8-Bit-Computer/README.md

-## 8-Bit Computer Project
+## Project Name: 8-Bit Computer

-### Introduction:
-Welcome to the 8-Bit Computer project!
-This repository hosts the source code, schematics, and documentation for building a fully-functional 8-bit computer system from scratch.

-One of the fundamental components of this computer is the clock circuit, which serves as the heartbeat of the system, regulating its operations.
+### Introduction:Welcome to the 8-Bit Computer project!
+Within this repository lies the culmination of my expertise in computer architecture, digital logic design, and assembly language programming.
+Here, you'll find everything you need to construct a fully-functional 8-bit computer system from the ground up, including meticulously crafted source code, detailed schematics, and comprehensive documentation.
+This project not only showcases my proficiency in these domains but also serves as a testament to my dedication to excellence and innovation in the realm of computing

 ### Clock Design:
 The clock is an indispensable component of the computer architecture.
 In this project, we have meticulously designed a versatile clock with the capability to operate in two distinct modes: Monostable and Astable.